What are the PECR?

 The PECR have been amended six times – in 2004, 2011, 2015, 2016 and twice in 2018.
 The latest amendment came into effect on 17 December 2018, introducing director liability for non-compliance caused by director connivance or negligence.

 They were due to be replaced by the ePR (ePrivacy Regulation) in 2018, but this regulation is now expected to come into force in 2022 at the earliest.
-It is not yet known whether this will be after the UK leaves the EU and, if so, whether the UK will implement the ePR in full.
+It is not yet known whether the UK will implement the ePR's requirements in full.